hellocathleen/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Users can register, log in, write reviews and rate a product, as well as place an order and receive an email receipt.

 ## Setup